FREQUENTLY ASKED QUESTIONS

-Tick Removal: $5-20 - We do not deal with tick removal as a general rule.
+Tick Removal: $5-20 - I do not deal with tick removal as a general rule.
 Bringing in your dog full of ticks is the same as going to your hairdresser with lice.
-It is not our job to take care of that problem.
-If your dog does have ticks and we decide we will remove them for you, we will call first and give you the option of taking the dog home ungroomed, or paying the fee to have them removed.
+It is not my job to take care of that problem.
+If your dog does have ticks and we decide we will remove them for you, I will call first and give you the option of taking the dog home ungroomed, or paying the fee to have them removed.

 Q: Do you give discounts on multiple dogs?

 A: No sorry, I wish I could, but I can't afford to give discounts to multiple dog households, as it takes me the same amount of time to groom 4 from one home as it does 4 from separate customers.